EMERPHED’s 3 simple steps:

 DELAYS and DRAWBACKS of TVSP (traditional vial and syringe process):

-Risk for error if using concentrated ampule
+Risk for error if using a concentrated ampule

 Step 1